py-why/dowhy/README.rst

     pip3 install matplotlib
     pip3 install sympy

-Pygraphviz may have problems with installation on Ubuntu.
+Pygraphviz may have problems with installation.
 This is not a required library, so you can skip installing.

-Otherwise, to install, use:
-sudo apt install graphviz graphviz-dev libgraphviz-dev pkg-config pip3 install pygraphviz --install-option="--include-path=/usr/include/graphviz" --install-option="--library-path=/usr/lib/graphviz/"
+Otherwise, to install, use (on Ubuntu or Ubuntu WSL): sudo apt install graphviz graphviz-dev libgraphviz-dev pkg-config pip3 install pygraphviz --install-option="--include-path=/usr/include/graphviz" --install-option="--library-path=/usr/lib/graphviz/"